tleunen/react-number-editor/README.md

 ## demo

-To run the demo, install beefy and browserify:
+To run the demo, executes this command and go to `http://localhost:8080`:

-`npm i beefy browserify -g`

-Then:

 `npm run demo`

 ## License